IRS Form 15227 Instructions

 Use the correct filing address

-You can request this extra layer of protection by mail or by fax.
+You can request this added layer of security by mail or by fax.
 However, the IRS asks that you do not use both.

 Filing by mail